npg70/galbreath-old/articles/maltmen.md

 Nice summaries of Campbeltown families involved at the time.

 > Galbreath or Galbraith:
-> John and David, maltmen, signde the Maltster Declaration, 1743
+> John and David, maltmen, signed the Maltster Declaration, 1743
 > They were members of the Lowland congregation and later the Relief congregation, 1767.
 >
 > Samuel, maltman, traded extensively in malt and bear to Belfast;